 Ayisha has appeared in film, television and video game productions like: "Brick Mansions", "Far Cry Primal", "Dark Matter" and others.
-In both 2017-18, Ayisha was nominated for a "Prix Gemeaux" for best supporting actress in a drama series by the Academy of Canadian Film Cinema and Television.
+In both 2017-2018, Ayisha was nominated for a "Prix Gemeaux" for best supporting actress in a drama series by the Academy of Canadian Film Cinema and Television.
 She won the award on September 16th 2018.

 So far in 2019 she has appeared in "The Hummingbird Project", “Workin’ Moms”, "Polar" and an undisclosed video game.
 In addition to her career as an actress, Ayisha is a two-time world champion in Brazilian Jiu Jitsu.
-She co-founded www.4pointsbjj.com where she heads up the youth programs and founded the 4POINTS ACTOR STUDIO with classes, workshops and services for people looking to launch careers of their own.
+She co-founded4Points Brazilian Jiu Jitsuwhere she leads the youth programs.
+She has also founded the 4POINTS ACTOR STUDIO with classes, workshops and services for people looking to launch careers of their own.

 Ayisha is excited to be back in the competition circuit and actively promotes the practice of BJJ for adults, teens and kids as part of a healthy lifestyle and personal development.

 It was playing the villain on the popular Quebec TV show "UNITE 9" that gave her credibility as an actress, as well as two best supporting actress nominations at the Gemeaux Awards, which she won on September 16th 2018.
 “Brick Mansions”, the Hollywood remake starring Paul Walker, introduced her to international markets, where she continues to thrive.
-This year, she stars in "The Hummingbird Project" with Jesse Eisenberg, Alexander Skarsgard and Salma Hayek, as well as "Polar" with Mads Mikkelsen and Vanessa Hudgens.
-In 2017, Ayisha Launched 4Points Film & TV, a branch of her Brazilian jiu jitsu academy, that hosts workshops, summer camps and other training opportunities for adults and kids looking to explore acting.
+This year, she stars in "The Hummingbird Project" with Jesse Eisenberg, Alexander Skarsgard and Salma Hayek, as well as in "Polar" with Mads Mikkelsen and Vanessa Hudgens.
+In 2017, Ayisha launched 4Points Film & TV, a branch of her Brazilian Jiu Jitsu Academy, that hosts workshops, summer camps and other training opportunities for adults and kids looking to explore acting.